 Remember, this is only if you’ve tried everything else and nothing seems to work.

-- Export your bookmarks by following he instructions here.
-Save them to your desktop and give them a name you’ll recognize… you’ll need this file when your done re-installing Chrome.
+- Export your bookmarks by following the instructions here.
+Remember where you saved your bookmarks file, you’ll need it when your done completely uninstalling & re-installing Chrome.

-- In Control Panel, make sure you’re in Icon view, and find File and Folder Options (or File Explorer options in Windows 10) and tick the circle next to “Show hidden files, folders, and drives”.
+- In File Explorer Options (or File and Folder Options in Windows 7) tick the circle next to “Show hidden files, folders, and drives”.

-- Uninstall Chrome using Control Panel / Programs & features – or your favorite uninstaller such as Geek or Revo.
+- Uninstall Chrome using Control Panel / Programs & features – or your favorite uninstaller such as Geek or Revo Uninstaller.

 - Restart your computer.
-This is an important step – don’t skip it.
+This is extremely important… so don’t skip it.

 - Download and install Chrome from Google.

 - Import your bookmarks from the bookmark backup you made at the beginning of this tip.